Muangthong United F.C.

-Muangthong United Football Club (สโมสรฟุตบอลเมืองทอง ยูไนเต็ด) is a Thai professional football club based in Muang Thong Thani, Nonthaburi province.
-The club plays in the Thai League 1.
-Muangthong United has participated in the Thai Premier League since 2009 after having won the Thai Division 1 League title in 2008.
+Muangthong United Football Club (สโมสรฟุตบอลเมืองทอง ยูไนเต็ด) is a Thai professional football club based in Muang Thong Thani, Pak Kret district, Nonthaburi province.
+The club plays in the Thai League 1, the top-flight football league of Thailand.
+Muangthong United has participated in the highest level of the Thai football league system since 2009 after having won the Thai Division 1 League title in 2008.

-Muangthong United were for a period one of the richest football clubs in Thailand.
-The club is also known as The Kirins or The Twin Qilins.
+Muangthong United is one of Thailand's leading football clubs, having the biggest fan base with over 3.7 million followers on social media as of 14 November 2023.
+The club, also known as The Kirins was for a period one of the richest football clubs in Thailand.

 History

 Formation and early years

-The club was founded in 1989.
-The first name registered with Football Association of Thailand was "Norgjorg Pittayanusorn School Football Team".
-The club was founded by Worawi Makudi, the club race from Ngor Royal Cup which is the smallest cup.
-Even in Thailand Football League Division 1 season 2002–2003, The club was renamed to "FC Norgjorg Black Pearl" by the former politician Veera Musikapong to make the team, but the team had just one season and was unsuccessful so he stopped by leaving the team and the club still remained in the League Division.
-The next season of the Thailand League Division 1 in 2003–2004 the team was renamed once again as a group that has been done the team as FC Globlex Norgjorg by Somsak Chenchaowanich who signed as the new team manager.
+The club, founded in 1989, was first registered with the Football Association of Thailand as the Norgjorg Pittayanusorn School Football Team.
+It was established by Worawi Makudi, and the team's first competition was the Ngor Royal Cup, which is the smallest cup in the Thai football league system.
+Even in the Thailand Division 1 League season 2002–2003, the club was renamed to FC Norgjorg Black Pearl by the former politician Veera Musikapong in an attempt to rebuild the team.
+However, the team was unsuccessful after just one season, so he left the club, which remained in the Thailand Division 1 League.

+The next season of the Thailand League Division 1 in 2003–2004 the team was renamed once again as a group that has been done the team as FC Globlex Norgjorg by Somsak Chenchaowanich, who signed as the new team manager.
 That year, the team performed poorly.
-Finally, it must be relegated to play in Ngor Royal Cup in season 2004–2005 by returning to its original name but it was not as successful as it should.
+Finally, it must be relegated to play in Ngor Royal Cup in season 2004–2005 by returning to its original name, but it was not as successful as it should have been.